-Automatic play and mute actions for messaging notifications
+Automatic play and mute buttons for messaging notifications

-Android Automotive OS automatically adds a Play and Mute action to all
+Android Automotive OS automatically adds Play and Mute buttons to all car-compatible messaging notifications.

-- Play: Reads the notification to the driver using the Google Assistant or the vehicle's default text-to-speech system.
+- Play: Reads the notification to the driver using the user's default digital assistant (such as the Google Assistant) or the vehicle's default text-to-speech system.

 Simplified notification display options